john-itcsolutions/cheirrs/README.md

      and go to your own host's LAN address, on a new tab in the browser, with port `1881`,
-     then, in worker-2, `node-red`, and go to your worker-2's address with port 1881 in a browser tab on your Host.
+     then, in worker-2, `flask run`, from the same location, and go to your worker-2's address with port 1881 in a browser tab on your Host.

     These 2 pages can interact, and generate and forward messages, events and commands.